A Stochastic Block Hypergraph model

-Using this representation, we would like to find a model for a stochastic block hypergraph that satisfies a number of requirements: \begin{itemize} \item{} The minimal input is the number of nodes ($N$), the set of communities ($C_1,C_2\ldots,C_K$), and the connection probability matrix $P_{ij}$ (here we will focus on the form given in Eq.~\ref{eq:Ppq}). \item{} When $p = q$, i.e., when the probability of a node joining a hyperedge is independent from the communities (and constant), the model should recover the standard hypergraph random model as defined in \cite{barthelemy2022class}. \item{} The code should be`simple' enough - in particular, it should explicitly display the formation process of hyperedges. \end{itemize}
+Using this representation, we would like to find a model for a stochastic block hypergraph that satisfies a number of requirements: \begin{itemize} \item{} The model should be as simple as possible, where the minimal input is the number of nodes ($N$), the number of hyperedges ($E$), the set of communities ($C_1,C_2\ldots,C_K$), and the connection probability matrix $P_{ij}$ (here we will focus on the form given in Eq.~\ref{eq:Ppq}). \item{} When $p = q$, i.e., when the probability of a node joining a hyperedge is independent from the communities (and constant), the model should recover the standard hypergraph random model as defined in \cite{barthelemy2022class}. \item{} The hyperedge formation process should be explicit and modulable, to express different types of hyperedge formation scenarios. \end{itemize}

 We now describe such a model.
 We start from $N$ vertices and a given number $E$ of hyperedges.
-We then perform a loop over the $N$ nodes and use the probability $\mathrm{Prob}(v\in e)$ to test if the node $v$ will be included in the hyperedge $e$.
-After a certain number of steps, a given hyperedge is of the form $e=\{u_1,u_2,\ldots,u_n\}$ where the community of $u_l$ is denoted by $C(u_l)$.
-We now choose another node $v$ and we have to define the probability $\mathrm{Prob}(v\to e)$ that $v$ will belong to the hyperedge $e$.
+For each hyperedge $e$, we perform a loop over the $N$ nodes and use the probability $\mathrm{Prob}(v\in e)$ to test if the node $v$ will be included in the hyperedge $e$.
+After a certain number of steps, a given hyperedge is of the form $e=\{v_1,v_2,\ldots,v_n\}$ where the community of $v_l$ is denoted by $C(v_l)$.
+When adding another node $v$, we have to define the probability $\mathrm{Prob}(v\to e)$ that $v$ will belong to the hyperedge $e$.